s7manth/tp/docs/UserGuide.md

 * This opens the default email application on the system with all the mail addresses specified by the arguments.
 * Anyone who matches at least one of the specified arguments will be included in the mailing list.
 * This can be used to specify multiple prefix based arguments to send the same mail in a single go.
-* There must have at least one prefix based argument present
+* At least one of the optional fields must be provided.

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
 `mail-x` supports only email, group, mod and name based prefix arguments to collate email addresses.